 The approved funding for this purchase is \$180,000 from the 2020 Machinery & Equipment Capital Budget.
 We recommend that the budget contained in the 2020 - 2024 Financial Plan Bylaw be amended to reflect additional funding for the purchase of Unit #30 - Single Axle Dump/Plow Unit replacement to be awarded to Fort Garry Industries, for the quoted price of \$220,551.00 plus taxes as applicable.

-Robert Niewenhuizen, AScT Director of Engineering and Public Works
+Robert Niewenhuizen, AScT

 Cc Tracy Tulak, CFO (Acting)